nthmost/ignite-friday/README.md

 Hi!
 I'm Naomi Most.
 I'm an engineer, artist, and mom.
 I love rock climbing, aerial performance, singing, and philosophy.
 I have lived in San Francisco for 15 years.

+In this workshop we're going to build a very simple (and very silly) personality test.

 ## WORKSHOP: DO THIS FIRST

 * [Set up a Kaggle account here.](https://www.kaggle.com/)
 * Start up a fresh Notebook within Kaggle.
+* Load up the finished ["13th Floor Compatibility Test"](http://text2gene.com:8501/) in your browser.
+* Play with the personality test to get a feel for what it might be doing.

 ## What we're doing here

-* Thinking about how we might collect data and organize it.
+* Exploring methods to collect data and make sense of it.
-* Taking some first steps with Python.
+* Taking some first steps with Python using Jupyer Notebook.
-* Using a powerful online tool called Jupyter Notebook (also known as IPython) to collect and explore data.

-## Do This at the Very Beginning

-## Things to play with
+* A brief introduction to Streamlit, another open source Python toolkit.

+## Other things you can do while we're hacking together

+* Help a friend.
+* Get help from a friend.
+* Think about what interests you about the world.
+How could building an app help you learn, make better decisions, or just have more fun?
-* Click on the "Add Data" button at the top right-hand corner of your Notebook in Kaggle.
+* In Kaggle, click on the "Add Data" button at the top right-hand corner of your Notebook in Kaggle.
 Take a look at all the datasets Kaggle lets you add to your project.
 Try searching "climate change", "Koalas", or anything else that comes to mind.

 ## Resources